 PED 219 Care and Prevention of Athletic Injuries (2-2) 3 crs.

 Provides students with the basic principles in the prevention and care of injuries related to sport activities.
 This course teaches students who plan to coach how to make the correct decisions during athletic play and provides them with the latest first aid protocols.
 The course meets the requirements for the American Sport Education Program (ASEP) Sport First Aid course.
-Students have the opportunity to take the ASEP test upon
+Students have the opportunity to take the ASEP test upon successful completion of the course.

-PED 220 Track and Field Techniques (2-0)
+PED 220 Track and Field Techniques (1-2) 2 crs.

-Provides an opportunity for students to learn the history of track and field as well as basic skill techniques, rules, training, conditioning, coaching techniques, meet administration and responsibilities of officials.
+Provides an opportunity for students to learn the history of track and field as well as basic skill techniques, rules, training, conditioning, technology, coaching techniques, meet administration, responsibilities of officials and basic officiating.
 Students are able to apply their skills by planning, participating and officiating their own track and field meet.